tno-terminology-design/tev2-specifications/docs/specs/tools/21-mrgt.md

 <TabItem value="default">

-[Markdown headings](https://www.markdownguide.org/basic-syntax/#headings) are only recognized when they are preceeded with number signs (#) at the beginning of a line.
-The alternative syntax, that uses sequences of `=` or `-` characters on the next line, is ignored.
+[Markdown headings](https://www.markdownguide.org/basic-syntax/#headings) are only recognized when they are preceded with number signs (#) at the beginning of a line.

 Here is an example of a markdown header: